Arduino Bootloader with ICSP and zip socket

-Microcontrollers are usually programmed through a programmer unless you have a piece of firmware in your microcontroller that allows installing new firmware without the need of an external programmer.
+Microcontrollers are usually programmed through a programmer unless you have a piece of firmware in your microcontroller that allows installing new firmware without the need for an external programmer.
 This is called a bootloader.
 If you want to use the full program space that means flash of the chip or avoid the bootloader delay, you can burn your sketches using an external programmer.
 But using a bootloader is much easier than using a programmer.
 Once the bootloader is burnt to the MCU, only serial data is required to upload the sketches which is much easier to do.
 Even a simple USB to serial converter can do that.

 Bootloader Circuit diagram:

 The circuit is very simple.
-All you need an Arduino board and the micro-controller Atmega328p along with a crystal of 16MHz, two 22pF ceramic capacitors and a 10K resistor.
+All you need an Arduino board and the micro-controller Atmega328p along with a crystal of 16MHz, two 22pF ceramic capacitors, and a 10K resistor.
 Once the circuit is made, upload a sketch to your Arduino first.

 Then upload this sketch to a normal Arduino UNO.
-Once uploaded, goto tools and select:
+Once uploaded, go to tools and select:

 After selecting the programmer as Arduino as ISP, burn the bootloader.
 Make sure the MCU atmega328p is connected as the circuit diagram.
-It will take some time to burn bootloader.
+It will take some time to burn the bootloader.

 Once the bootloader is burnt to the micro-controller, you are free to use any program from your Arduino IDE to upload to the micro-controller.
 To do that reset the programmer to default Arduino mkll programmer, select the port and upload….!!!!

-Arduino bootloader is free and open-sourced, but making a complete product type user-friendly board needs lots of efforts.
+Arduino bootloader is free and open-sourced, but making a complete product type user-friendly board needs lots of effort.
 You can use the free circuit but if you want to use the complete one or make your own you should pay for that.
 Because you are getting benefits from that.

 Anyway, I hope you enjoyed the article.
 If you need any help please let me know.
 Thanks.